-Large-scale Russian strike on Kyiv damages cultural institutions, architectural landmarks – photos, video
+Large-scale Russian strike on Kyiv damages cultural institutions, architectural landmarks and book repositories – photos, video

 Daria Lobanok — 24 May, 13:47

-Large-scale Russian strike on Kyiv damages cultural institutions, architectural landmarks – photos, video
+Large-scale Russian strike on Kyiv damages cultural institutions, architectural landmarks and book repositories – photos, video

 The damaged building of the National Art Museum of Ukraine.
 24 May 2026.
 Photo: Ministry of Culture of Ukraine

-Russia launched a large-scale attack on Kyiv with ballistic missiles and drones on the night of 23-24 May.
+On the night of 23-24 May, Russia launched a large-scale ballistic missile and drone attack on Kyiv.
 Multiple residential buildings were hit.
-Cultural institutions and architectural landmarks were also damaged, including the Hinaus cultural space, Zhytnii Market, the Taras Shevchenko Institute of Literature, the National Art Museum of Ukraine, the National Chornobyl Museum, the Ukrainian House and the Kyiv Small Opera.
+Cultural institutions and architectural landmarks were also damaged, including the Hinaus gallery, the Zhytnii Market, the Taras Shevchenko Institute of Literature, the National Art Museum of Ukraine, the National Chornobyl Museum, the Ukrainian House and the Kyiv Small Opera.

 Source: Ukrainska Pravda.Zhyttia (Life)

-Details: The multidisciplinary cultural space Hinaus was damaged in the Russian attack.
+Details: Hinaus, a multidisciplinary cultural space, was damaged in the Russian attack.
 Windows in the building were shattered.
 Curator and art director Olha Nosko said nobody was injured.

 Advertisement:

-Only two days earlier, Hinaus had presented the Fountain of Fulfilment project, a series of mosaics inspired by Ukrainian philosopher and poet Hryhorii Skovoroda.
+Only two days earlier, Hinaus had presented the Fountain of Fulfilment, a series of mosaics inspired by the Ukrainian philosopher and poet Hryhorii Skovoroda.
 Nosko said the artwork survived the attack.

-The building of Zhytnii Market was also damaged.
+The Zhytnii Market building was also damaged.
 Last year, it was added to the register of cultural heritage sites and the list of newly identified cultural heritage sites of Kyiv.

 The Russian strike shattered windows in the building.